dark-person/ComicInfo-Parser/internal/README.md

 Utils Package.
 Extract information from filename/directory name to comicInfo.

-Currently Support `Author`, `Title`.
+Currently Support `Author`, `Title`, also for identify special tags.

 ## scanner

-The package for scanner image directory, also for identify special tags.
+The package for scanner image directory.

 This package will produce a `ComicInfo` Struct, which contains pages detail, and also information that extract from `parser` package.